 How much does payroll rework cost businesses?

 Payroll rework costs significantly more than correct processing.
 Each correction requires investigation time, recalculation, payment adjustment, and communication.
-Studies suggest corrections cost 3-5 times more than correct first-time processing.
+As a rough estimate, corrections can cost several times more than correct first-time processing, so even a 97% accuracy rate leaves 3% of payroll requiring expensive rework.

 What payroll processing time is considered efficient?

 Efficient payroll processing time varies by business size.
-Small businesses should complete payroll within 2-4 hours.
+Small businesses should complete payroll within 2–4 hours.
 Medium businesses target same-day processing.
-Large operations may require 1-2 days.
-Track time from timesheet cut-off to payment file submission.
+Large operations may require 1–2 days.
+Track time from timesheet cut-off to payment file submission, and use accurate time and attendance data to shorten it.

 How do integrated systems improve payroll KPIs?